1871fotc/fotc/docs/headstones/signs.md

 ### Paving

-According to the Masonic tradition...
+According to the Masonic tradition…

 ### Crown